Create on-brand slides directly in Claude with our Brand MCP.Learn More>

 The translation process

 You can either copy and paste the text into the tool or use the upload function to extract the text from the PDF.
-Simply click the paperclip icon to upload your document.
+Simply click the + icon and choose “Add photos & files” to upload your document.
 Then prompt the tool to translate the text into your specified target language, and receive the translated text.

 Example of prompt: